Counterfactual Mean Embeddings: Proofs for Section

-We provide proofs for the convergence results presented in Section \ref{sec:theory-main} of the main body.
-The notation and definitions follow those in that section.
+We provide proofs for the convergence results presented in Section \ref{sec:theory-main} of the main paper.
 The proofs rely on several lemmas collected and proved in Appendix \ref{sec:theory-preliminary}.
+The notation and definitions follow those in these sections.
+In the following, for any bounded linear operator $A: V \to W$ between normed vector spaces $V$ and $W$, we denote by $\| A \|$ its operator norm: $\| A \| := \sup_{ \| v \|_V \leq 1} \| A(v) \|_W$, where $\| \cdot \|_V$ and $\| \cdot \|_W$ denote the norms of $V$ and $W$, respectively.